- Payment is made in blocks generally12 weeks to coincide with school terms. One full term payment can be made, or two half term payments.

 Who can access this Data?

-- The information is kept and stored by the School’s Data Protection Officer (School Principle Amy Williams) on a personal database accessible only by the officer.
+- The information is kept and stored by The Amy Hackett School of Dance's Data Protection Officer (School Principle Amy Williams) in an encrypted personal database accessible only by the officer.

 If I leave the school what happens to my data?

-- When a pupil leaves the school The data Protection officer will delete the student/carer’s details from the database.
+- When a pupil leaves the school The Data Protection officer will delete the student/carer’s details from the database and shred any relevant paperwork.

-- In line with the GDPR giving all students, parents and Carers the “The Right to be Forgotten,” If you require your information to be erased from the RAD or Councils files, please inform the School and the Data Protection Officer will ensure that this is processed.
+- In line with the GDPR giving all students, parents and Carers the “The Right to be Forgotten,” If you require your information to be erased from the RAD or Councils files, please inform the School and the Data Protection Officer will ensure that this is processed within the allotted time frame (3 months).